unclereeemus/ytmp/README.md

 `eww -c ./ open/close musicplayer` or `mv {eww.scss,eww.yuck,mus} ~/.config/eww; eww open/close musicplayer`

-it should (mostly) look like this (bottom left - music widget only): https://github.com/Gwynsav/messydots/blob/main/basicshowcase.png
+the config is taken from (bottom left, music widget only) https://github.com/Gwynsav/messydots/blob/main/basicshowcase.png but this variation looks more like a tv with controls and volume sliders (system, mpv) and progress bar at the bottom of the thumbnail

 the thumbnail is sourced from /tmp/muscover.webp (don't forget to set 'download_thumbnails=y' in the conf)